-- b.
-Ketoprofen 1 nanogram per milliliter of plasma or serum; or - c.
+- c.
 Phenylbutazone 0.3 micrograms per milliliter of plasma or serum; - C. A Class 3 NSAID Stacking Violation (Penalty Class C, fines only) occurs when: - i.
-Any combination of two of the following non-steroidal anti-inflammatory drugs are found at or below the restrictions in Subsection (A)(i)(a through e) above but in excess of the noted restrictions: - a.
-Flunixin 3 nanograms per milliliter of plasma or serum; - b.
-Ketoprofen 1 nanogram per milliliter of plasma or serum; or - c.
-Phenylbutazone 0.3 micrograms per milliliter of plasma or serum; - (2) Any horse to which a NSAID has been administered shall be subject to having a blood and/or urine sample(s) taken at the direction of the official veterinarian to determine the quantitative NSAID level(s) and/or the presence of other drugs which may be present in the blood or urine sample(s).
+Any combination of two of the following non-steroidal anti-inflammatory drugs are found at or below the restrictions in Subsection (A)(i)(a through e) above but in excess of the noted restrictions:

+b.Ketoprofen - 1 nanogram per milliliter of plasma or serum; or c.
+Phenylbutazone - 0.3 micrograms per milliliter of plasma or serum;

+(2) Any horse to which a NSAID has been administered shall be subject to having a blood and/or urine sample(s) taken at the direction of the official veterinarian to determine the quantitative NSAID level(s) and/or the presence of other drugs which may be present in the blood or urine sample(s).